Lucioric2000/scrapy-selenium/README.md

 ```

 #### `screenshot`
-When used, selenium will take a screenshot of the page and the binary data of the .png captured will be added to the response `meta`:
+When used, Selenium will take a screenshot of the page and the binary data of the .png captured will be added to the response `meta`:
 ```python
 yield SeleniumRequest(
     url=url,